 Line 181: Clarify: Species-level and community-level trait correlations were relatively low (Appendix A) and thus we treated traits as independent.
 What does this mean?

-It means that trait-based responses can be interpreted as independent results, rather than a result of covariation.
+It means that trait-based responses can, for the most part, be interpreted as independent results, rather than a result of covariation.

 Line 241: Why is it necessary to set d to a constant?
 Did you try allowing it to be a free parameter or will the models not converge if both d and m are estimated from the bayesian model?